anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 Deployments can be structured using the distribution of services amongst the 4 node types as depicted in Figure 3-2, but depending on workloads requirements, OpenStack services can also be hosted on the same nodes.
 For instance, services related to Controller, network and storage roles can be hosted on controller nodes.

 #### 3.3.1.2.
 Foundation Services
-Foundation Node

-To build and lifecycle manage an OpenStack cloud, it is typically necessary to deploy a server or virtual machine as a deployment node.
+To build and lifecycle manage an OpenStack cloud, it is typically necessary to deploy a server or virtual machine as a deployment node or foundation node.

 This function must be able to manage the bare-metal provisioning of the hardware resources but since this does not affect cloud execution it can be detached from the OpenStack cloud and an operator can select their own tooling as they wish.
 Functional requirements of this node include: